ksh0r/murp/README.md

 - ***Dashboard:*** Displays your 7 most recent tasks and logs to provide a snapshot of current progress.

 ## Installation Instructions:
-The provided `install.sh` script is tailored for Linux.
-The script may work with macOS but has not been tested yet. `npm` and `node.js` are necessary for the `install.sh` script to work.
+The provided `install.sh` script is tailored to work with Linux.
+The script may work with macOS but has not been tested yet. `npm` and `node.js` package are necessary for the `install.sh` script to work.

 ```
 Default Backend PORT = 5000